Robert Bogucki: Found

-Bogucki was found by a Channel Nine news helicopter crew on 23 August 1999 in the Edgar Ranges (Walan-gar), 400 km away from where he set off.
+Bogucki was found by a Channel Nine news helicopter crew on 23 August 1999 in the Edgar Ranges (Walan-gar), 400 kilometres (250 mi) away from where he set off.
 Bogucki's subsequent treatment by the Channel Nine crew raised questions as to the extent to which the crew had ignored his well-being to secure an exclusive news story, and generated criticisms by other media outlets.

 Channel Nine's crew recorded an interview with Bogucki on the spot, then flew him to Broome (instead of the nearby search camp).
 With there only being four seats in the helicopter, The West Australian photographer Robert Duncan was left behind with a bottle of water and an EPIRB.

 During the flight to Broome, Bogucki started to retch because he had eaten a banana the Channel Nine crew had provided him.
 The helicopter set him down on the ground, and he continued retching while the helicopter rose into the air and the Channel Nine cameraman videoed him.
 The video of the retching was later shown on Channel Nine as if it had been recorded at the rescue site immediately after the crew had spotted Bogucki.

 As Bogucki had gone without food for about six weeks and water for twelve days, he had lost 30 kg during his ordeal.
 He had found water by digging and straining mud, but had also drunk from stagnant pools.
 Later he had taken to eating flowers and plants.

 Medical staff at Broome Hospital said Bogucki's physical condition was "remarkable", but they were commenting off the record and not on the basis of formal assessments or reports.
 It appears that Bogucki must have been quite fit when police had been searching for him earlier.

 Bogucki's story, throughout the searches and rescue, made international headlines.
 It became known as the "miracle in the desert" and became a celebrated feat of survival.